HMC-STAMPLATE/JSONSchema/README.md

-# HMC STAMPLATE JSON-Schemas
+# HMC STAMPLATE JSON Schemas

-This repo provides JSON-Schema definitions for the `properties` objects of the OGC STA entities `Thing`, `Sensor`, `Datastream`, `ObservedProperty`, `Location`, `Observation` and `FeatureOfInterest`.
+This repository provides JSON Schema definitions for the `properties` objects of the OGC STA entities `Thing`, `Sensor`, `Datastream`, `ObservedProperty`, `Location` and `Observation`.

 ## Goals